 An essential question is how long it takes a worker to learn how to do the job he or she had before the disability.
 The SSA uses a rating system called Specific Vocational Preparation, or SVP, to decide this.
 The SVP helps categorize jobs as unskilled, semi-skilled, or skilled.
 The higher your skill level, the more difficult it will likely be to obtain benefits.
 That’s because the SSA could decide there is other work, requiring less skills that you may have acquired, in which you are capable of doing despite your disability.
 Alternatively, SSA may find that you have acquired skills that could easily – with little to no training – transfer to other work you may not have performed before.

-How Does The SSA Use My Job Skill Classification?
+How Does The SSA Use My Skill Classification?

 In considering your application for SSD benefits, the SSA evaluates the limitations that are imposed by your medical or psychological condition.
 Some conditions are considered so severe that the applicant will be automatically approved for benefits if they meet other criteria.
 The SSA’s objective is to determine if you can obtain and maintain gainful employment in light of your disability.

-If the SSA determines that you cannot perform your past job, it will still need to decide whether you can perform a new, different job.
+If the SSA determines that you cannot perform your past job due to job skill requirements, it will still need to decide whether you can perform a new, different job.
 To answer this question, the SSA determines whether you have any transferable skills from your previous employment.
 This requires examining your work history, educational background, and age.
 You will be approved for SSD benefits if it is determined that your physical or mental condition, in addition to these factors, renders you unable to perform a new job.
 However, you will be denied benefits if they deem that you can be trained for and/or obtain a new job.

 What Evidence Does The SSA Consider In Making Its Determination?